Dotcra/dot/README.md

+## About

-# DOT - a DOM manipulator that extends the DOM extension.
+a DOM manipulator that extends the DOM extension.

 ## Installation
 ```